paultcochrane/kata/README.md

 ## Fibonnaci

-Generate the first 100 numbers in the Fibonnaci sequence.
+Generate the first 100 numbers of the Fibonnaci sequence.

 ## Quicksort